emmajanedrews/base-template/_posts/2018-03-29-why-did-we-join-the-better-business-bureau.md

 If you have a question you can check out our site on the Better Business Bureau, but you should also know that we’re always here to take your questions directly.

 So, if you’d like any more information or want to ask us anything else, feel free to give my team and me a call or send us an email.
-We look forward to hearing from you soon.<br>&nbsp;
+We look forward to hearing from you soon.<br>